Participation & Vesting

-A. If you are working in suspendible employment, any hours you are compensated for count toward the hours limit.
-Time you are compensated for, such as vacation and holidays, count toward the hours limit, even if you do not perform any work during this time.
+A. If you are working in suspendible employment, any hours for which you are compensated count toward the hours limit.
+Time for which you are compensated, such as vacation and holidays, count toward the hours limit, even if you do not perform any work during this time.

 Q. How can I find out how many covered hours I have and how much my benefit would be if I retire at age 65?

-A. You can ask your Area Administrative Office for the following statements:
+A. You can ask your Administrative Office for the following statements:

 Work History Statement—Shows the hours contributed on your behalf of your covered employment.

 Accrued Benefit Statement—Shows your age 65 benefit based on your coverage to date.